Final year, Electronic Music student, Josh Van Riel has pulled out all the stops and now has a very promising future ahead of him.

 I built a cube stage structure out of Foamex and aluminium to project 3D visuals onto.
 With the help of my brother, Kaine – who has experience in VJing – we designed the visuals and enlisted the help of an awesome artist to help with the concept of the artwork.
 From there, I linked up two projectors to Resolume and projected my visuals onto the cubes to give them a 3D effect.

-The inspiration for this was drawn from watching my brother VJ for Green Velvet at Exit Festival in Serbia, and also watching Eric Prydz’s epic shows on YouTube.
-After visiting a club with some really cool high power lasers, similar to the ones in DC10 in Ibiza, I realised everything is better when you get lasers involved.
+I got inspiration for this from watching my brother VJ for Green Velvet at Exit Festival in Serbia, and also watching Eric Prydz’s epic shows on YouTube.
+After visiting a club with some really cool high power lasers, similar to the ones in DC10 in Ibiza, I realised that everything is better when you get lasers involved.

 Did you have any experience in set designs, or did you just learn along the way?